 The leave for youth workers (congé jeunesse) is a programme that supports the development of voluntary activities in young people.
 The leave for youth workers was introduced in 2007 and entitles young people to time off from work so that they can participate in voluntary activities within the country and abroad: internships, study days or seminars, holiday camps or clubs, etc. The modalities are regulated by the grand-ducal regulation of 11 November 2008 defining the application modalities of the youth workers' leave (règlement grand-ducal du 11 novembre 2008 déterminant les modalités d'application du congé-jeunesse).
 Teachers, trainers, non-formal education workers and youth workers are offered the opportunity to receive training and certification related to the further development of their social and civic competences.

-The National Youth Service is the main provider of training opportunities in the field of non-formal education.
-The 2016/17 programme (Guides pédagogiques) provides an overview of the various training activities that are offered.
+The National Youth Service is the main provider of training opportunities in the field of non-formal education (see: Pedagogical offers).
+The Training Institute of National Education (IFEN; Institut de formation de l'Éducation nationale) provides training courses for elementary and secondary school teachers in civic education.